禁漫天堂

 As for private universities in Porto, the entire application process is managed directly by the institution.
 This means you should contact the university beforehand and ask about the application requirements and any additional information that can be useful to candidates.

-Plus, if you are not a part of the Erasmus program (non-EU Citizen/Resident) nor any other student transfer protocol and wish to apply for a Portuguese university, bear in mind you will need to complete admission exams.
+Plus, if you are not a part of the (non-EU Citizen/Resident) nor any other student transfer protocol and wish to apply to a Portuguese university, bear in mind you will need to complete admission exams.
 These take place every year between May and July and are used as a ranking for entry to the university.
 If you're not living in Portugal, you can request to take these exams at the Portuguese Embassy in your country of origin or reach out directly to the university you're seeking to attend and enquire about the admission exams and how to take them.

 Finally, the application process for international students is usually split into three different stages (January-February, June-July and August-September), with minimum grade requirements changing for each one of them.
 Usually, vacancies get smaller and smaller with each passing deadline, so it will be technically easier to get in if you do it during the first stage.
 Furthermore, by applying during the first stage, you will have plenty of time (classes start in September) to sort out your visa and accommodation arrangements.
 On the other hand, if you already live in the country and are going to apply through the 鈥渓ocal route鈥 (after taking the admission exams), applications take place in July and August.